A classification system for Australian social sector initiatives and entities

 On Kathy's return from the United States, Our Community employed its first data scientist, Joost van der Linden, to assist in the rollout of the program.
 Sarah Barker was appointed as Group Director, Data Intelligence, in November 2016, while Jessica Rutherford and Lars Jensen lead the SmartyGrants technology team that is taking the taxonomy from spreadsheet to dashboard.
 Meanwhile, Cathy Truong is guiding the GiveNow team's transition into the data era.
 Many others are contributing to the rollout - this is a true all-of-company undertaking.
 Information about the full Our Community team is available here.

 As a first step, CLASSIE was applied to Our Community's Funding Centre and GoodJobs databases.
-A major milestone was realised when the Subject and Beneficiaries sections of CLASSIE were made available to the 370+ federal, state and local government, philanthropic, corporate and community grantmakers who use the SmartyGrants platform in mid-November, 2016.
+A major milestone was realised when the Subject and Beneficiaries (now Population) sections of CLASSIE were made available to the 370+ federal, state and local government, philanthropic, corporate and community grantmakers who use the SmartyGrants platform in mid-November, 2016.

 The rapid, widespread and cross-sector take-up of SmartyGrants (it's the most-used system in Australia, with an increasing international presence as well) provides an unprecedented opportunity for data collection, analytics and sharing of practices and insights within grantmaking affinity groups and beyond.

 In SmartyGrants, CLASSIE is delivered through a series of standard questions that come "pre-loaded" with standard responses derived from the relevant section of the taxonomy.
 Our Community's other platforms have CLASSIE baked in to database fields.

 SmartyGrants users can read more about the use of CLASSIE standard fields at https://help.smartygrants.com.au/using-smartygrants/classie/.